For email marketing campaigns, email deliverability issues mean lost revenue.

-To get even more personal, check your average order value to understand how much it costs each time one of your legitimate emails is mistakenly sent to the spam folder or blocked.
+You can bring these numbers even closer to home.
+Check your average order value.
+That’s about how much it costs you when one of your legitimate emails is mistakenly sent to the spam folder or blocked.

-When evaluating email campaigns, many email marketers use the email delivered rate as a metric for measuring email deliverability.
+When evaluating email campaigns, email marketers often use the email delivered rate as a metric for measuring email deliverability.
 But having an email delivered just means that the email didn’t bounce.

-A delivered email could end up in the recipient’s inbox, the spam folder, or get blocked, so looking at the delivered rate doesn’t tell the entire story.
+A delivered email could end up in the recipient’s inbox, the spam folder, or get blocked.
+So the email delivered rate doesn’t tell the entire story.

-A better way to measure your email deliverability is to evaluate a combination of email marketing metrics that will help you determine where your emails are ending up, and why they’re ending up there.
-The following are a good combination of metrics to look at:
+A better way to measure your email deliverability is to evaluate a combination of email marketing metrics that help you determine where your emails are ending up, and why they’re ending up there.
+The following are a good combination of metrics to track:

-- Rejected Rate (this indicates how many of your emails are being rejected because of reputation issues)
+- Rejected Rate (this indicates how many of your emails are being rejected because of sender reputation issues).

-- Open Rate (you can use your open rate in tandem with the other two metrics to identify where your emails are going, since emails that don’t land in the inbox have a much lower chance of getting opened)
+- Open Rate (you can use your open rate in tandem with the other two metrics to identify where your emails are going, since emails that don’t land in the inbox don’t get opened).

 If your ESP tracks inbox placement rate, it’s pretty much a slam dunk for monitoring email deliverability.
 If your ESP doesn’t offer inbox placement rate tracking, keep an eye out for unexpectedly low open rates coupled with high rejected rates.